SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/coverage.md

 TypeScript|&nbsp;|You can use [jest-sonar-reporter](https://www.npmjs.com/package/jest-sonar-reporter) or[karma-sonarqube-unit-reporter](https://github.com/tornaia/karma-sonarqube-unit-reporter) to create reports in the [Generic Execution Data](/analysis/generic-test/) format.
 Both packages are available on npm.
 VB.NET|`sonar.vbnet.vstest.reportsPaths`|Paths to VSTest execution reports.
 Multiple paths may be comma-delimited, or included via wildcards.
 Note that while measures such as the number of tests are displayed at project level, no drilldown is available.
 VB.NET|`sonar.vbnet.nunit.reportsPaths`|Paths to NUnit execution reports.
 Multiple paths may be comma-delimited, or included via wildcards.
 Note that while measures such as the number of tests are displayed at project level, no drilldown is available.
-VB.NET|`sonar.vbnet.mstest.reportsPaths`|Paths to MSTest execution reports.
-Multiple paths may be comma-delimited, or included via wildcards.
-Note that while measures such as the number of tests are displayed at project level, no drilldown is available.
 VB.NET|`sonar.vbnet.xunit.reportsPaths`|Paths to xUnit execution reports.
 Multiple paths may be comma-delimited, or included via wildcards.
 Note that while measures such as the number of tests are displayed at project level, no drilldown is available.

 **Notes on importing .NET reports**